Answer: The Lord of the Rings was Filmed in New Zealand!

 Getting more off the beaten track now, Mt Sunday is home to one of The Lord of the Rings most stunning filming locations.
 An entire set for Edoras was constructed atop of the mountain found about 2 hours drive out of Christchurch in the Ashburton Lakes on the foothills of the Southern Alps.

 Mt Sunday can be accessed by car (be aware that much of the area is gravel roads).
-Alternatively, tours with Hassle-Free Tours depart from Christchurch and Methven taking you to the location.
+Alternatively, tours with Hassle-Free Tours depart from Christchurch and Methven taking you to the location – more details on Viator and Tripadvisor.
 A walking track takes you up the mountain providing endless photo opportunities.

 The Lord of the Rings in Twizel